 - Regularly clean surfaces that are frequently touched (such as toys, doorknobs, tables, counters) with soap and water or with cleaning wipes.

-- Anyone with mumps should not go back to child care, school, work, or other public places until 5 days after symptoms began or until they are well whichever is longer.
+- People infected with mumps should not go back to child care, school, work, or other public places until 5 days after symptoms began or until they are well whichever is longer.

 - Contacts to a mumps case should have their immunization status evaluated.
 Anyone who is not immune and has not received 2 doses of a mumps-containing vaccine should be vaccinated.
 Two doses of mumps-containing vaccine, given as combination MMR vaccine, separated by at least 4 weeks, are routinely recommended for all children.
 The first dose is given on or after the first birthday; the second is given at 4 - 6 years of age.
 MMR is a live, attenuated vaccine.
 Pregnant women and persons with immunodeficiency or immunosuppression should not receive live attenuated vaccines.